-Update: Conjoined twins separated, one now out of surgery
+Conjoined twins separated and out of surgery

 The surgery was led by Dr. James Goodrich, considered the leading expert on what's known as craniopagus surgery.

-It marked the seventh separation surgery performed by Goodrich -- and just the 59th craniopagus separation surgery in the world since 1952.
+It marked the seventh and longest separation surgery performed by Goodrich -- and just the 59th craniopagus separation surgery in the world since 1952.

-Nicole and Christian had to make an agonizing decision, opting for the procedure even though it carried major risks, including the possibility of death or long-term brain damage for one or both boys.
+Nicole and Christian had to make an excruciating decision, opting for the procedure even though it carried major risks, including the possibility of death or long-term brain damage for one or both boys.
+But not to operate also carried risks: 80% of twins joined at the head die of medical complications by age 2 if not separated, studies show.

 Goodrich informed the family of the separation around 3 a.m.